Tomires/thesis-masters/navigator.md

 ## Lo-fi prototype

-The next stage of prototyping involved using Microsoft Maquette.
+The next stage of prototyping involved using Microsoft Maquette.[3]
 More detailed versions of panels discussed in the subchapter on interaction design were created, this time taking multiple datasets into account.

 ![Prototype of 3DOF interface.](images/maquette_databrush_3dof.png)